Highbridge, Somerset: Governance

-Highbridge is in the Sedgemoor Non-metropolitan district which has been Conservative run since its creation in 1974.
+Until 2023 Highbridge was in the Sedgemoor Non-metropolitan district which had been Conservative run since its creation in 1974.
+It is now part of the unitary authority area of Somerset Council.

-There is a electoral ward called Highbridge and Burnham Marine.
+There is an electoral ward called Highbridge and Burnham Marine.

 Liberal Democrats fared well in Burnham and Highbridge areas until 1999, when the Conservatives re-took Sedgemoor, with the Liberal Democrats losing the seat of Highbridge to Labour.
 It has since returned Liberal Democrats with a substantial majority.

-Nationally, Highbridge is in the Wells county constituency which elects one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, by the first past the post voting system.
-Between 2010 and 2015, Tessa Munt of the Liberal Democrats was the elected MP for the constituency.
-She lost her seat in the 2015 General Election to the Conservative candidate James Heappey, who was elected with a 7585-vote majority.
+Nationally, Highbridge is in the Brigwater county constituency which elects one Member of Parliament (MP) to the House of Commons of the Parliament of the United Kingdom, by the first past the post voting system.

-Until Brexit in 2020, it was in the South West England European Parliament constituency.
+Highbridge was formerly a chapelry in the parish of Burnham, in 1894 Highbridge became a separate civil parish, being formed from the rural part of Burnham parish, on 1 October 1896 the parish was abolished to form Highbridge North, Burnham Without, part also went to Burnham.
+In 1931 the parish had a population of 1734.